Diane Butcher: Brief returns

 Commenting to Digital Spy about her return, Lawrence said: "I've not been in the show for 11 years and it's not like I've ever thought "I'll never go back", you just think that your chance to go back has gone.
 It never crossed my mind that the occasion would ever arise, so when I got the phone call, it was really odd.
 There was never any doubt that I'd do it for Mike [Reid] and it's not something that's really been done — I don't think someone's ever died off-screen and then they've done the funeral on-screen.
 I think everyone was quite wary because it's quite an odd thing to do to have attended his real funeral and then go back to film it all over again.
 There was some trepidation about how it was going to work.
 But as soon as we arrived, it was like 11 years of your life had been wiped out and you'd been there the day before [...]
 I had this really lovely scene with Sid [Owen] where I said: "Isn't it strange, you imagine you’d come back and everything would be here waiting for us just like it was."
 Diane's saying everything's moved on, but for me it was the opposite, I'd got back there and everything was the same."

 The character was brought back for a period of four episodes.
 Lawrence has revealed that she thought she would have minimal involvement in the storyline and was surprised at how much dialogue she was given.
 Each of the returning characters were given their own storyline; in Diane's case, she was in a relationship with a female doctor named Suzanne.
 Lawrence commented, "I think [Diane]'s quite alright now—she's come back and she's sorted.
 She knows the score."
 When asked if she would ever make a full-time return, Lawrence said, "Once you're re-established, you're a character that other characters can go and visit.
 For example, after Diane's left Walford again, Pat goes to stay with her for a couple of weeks.
 So there's no reason why I couldn't return for a two-week 'holiday' to see the kids!"
-On 6 May 2012, a Daily Star reporter announced Lawrence would be returning to EastEnders alongside Sid Owen (Ricky Butcher) for the wedding of their on screen sister, Janine, played by Charlie Brooks.
-She made her on-screen return on 20 June 2012 and departed on 29 June.
+She made another on-screen return on 20 June 2012 and departed on 29 June.